ThoseGrapefruits/Robodocs/README.md

 	- On-page password changing for the current user
 	- Manual file editing in browser
 - Fix minor font size inconsistencies (eg. the list font size != the normal font size, and I think this was fixed in the overall stylesheet, so the changes just need to be copied to the robotics one)
+- Move to JSON-based username & password storage in a separate file ✓